Abhinav-kodes/Insight/my-app/README.md

-# 🧠 INSIGHT — AI-Powered Knowledge & News Feed
+# 🧠 INSIGHTS — AI-Powered Knowledge & News Feed

-> **INSIGHT** is a personalized, AI-curated platform that connects ideas, research papers, and news across technology, AI, and innovation.
+> **INSIGHTS** is a personalized, AI-curated platform that connects ideas, research papers, and news across technology, AI, and innovation.
 > Designed for students, researchers, and enthusiasts who want **daily or weekly digests** from trusted sources — summarized by AI.

 ---